 CBS News Miami

-We're thrilled to congratulate this year's 2025 Suncoast Scholarship recipients—an inspiring group of students recognized for their academic achievement, leadership, and commitment to making a difference.
+We are thrilled to congratulate this year's 2026 Suncoast Scholarship recipients, an inspiring group of students recognized for their academic achievement, leadership, and commitment to making a difference.
 Their hard work and dedication truly set them apart, and we can’t wait to see all they accomplish in the future!

 University of Florida